 It’s a great place for breakfast and was super close to our hotel, the Holiday Inn Express.
 (We loved staying there – our check-in was seamless and it was the perfect location to enjoy all Cabarrus has to offer.)
 Be sure to buy half a dozen so it’s extra photo-worthy!
 (We may or may not know that from experience and a bit of indulging!)

 We are HUGE street art fanatics!
 We look for it wherever we go and Cabarrus North Carolina did not disappoint.
 Just look how cool this mural is we stumbled upon in downtown Concord.
 (We wondered if someone proposed here?!)
 If you’re interested the mural is right next to MacPherson’s Diamonds and Design.

-Several years ago they were doing some art projects in town – painting several different buildings and murals.
+Several years ago, several different buildings and murals were being painted around the city.
 Edie Lee and Liz Gray were the leads on the project with artsist Lee Sherrill, Javier Collado, Mike Lee, and Robert White under them.
 Mr. Macpherson said they’ve had many photographers take engaged couples there for engagement photos!
 It’s the perfect spot for it.